sgravrock/css-url-embed/README.md

 * Remote URLs (e.g. http://...) are not supported.
 * MIME type detection is based on file extensions.
 Other mechanisms like content sniffing are not currently supported.
-* css-url-embed is distributed only as an ES module.
-To use it from a CommonJS module, you'll have to use asynchronous `import()` rather than `require()`.

 ## License